-Canadian eBay ranked as number 43 on the list of top websites in Canada in all categories, as of March 2021.
+Canadian eBay ranked number 43 on the list of top websites in Canada in all categories, as of March 2021.
 When it comes to the category “Ecommerce and shopping,” the website landed in the fifth spot, with Amazon Canada, Kijiji, Amazon, and Walmart Canada being in the first four spots.

 24. The eBay app ranks 17th in Canada.

-According to the latest eBay usage statistics, the ecommerce giant’s app landed in the 17th spot on the list of shopping apps on the Google Play Store in Canada as of April 19th, 2021. eBay’s competitor Amazon landed fifth on the same list.
+According to the latest eBay usage statistics, the eCommerce giant’s app landed in the 17th spot on the list of shopping apps on the Google Play Store in Canada as of April 19th, 2021. eBay’s competitor Amazon landed fifth on the same list.
 The first spot was reserved for the app Shein, while Shop and Wish were second and third.

 25. Apple users like the eBay app more than Android users.

 Data available for app rankings from April 19th, 2021, on iPhone shows that the eBay app ranked 16th on the list of top shopping apps in Canada.
-Apps like Amazon, AliExpress, Wish, and Shein are just a few of the apps that came before eBay on the list.
+Apps like AliExpress, Amazon, Wish, and Shein are just a few of the apps that came before eBay on the list.

 eBay is one of the ecommerce giants on the world market.
 Therefore, we hope that the list of statistics and facts about eBay we’ve presented here can help you further understand and deepen your knowledge of the company’s impact.
 Share your ideas on the topic with us, and stay tuned for more statistics on topics you’ll love!